 “Remember that you are dust,” she said, “and to dust you shall return.”

 She stretched up for me next and declared it again.
 Ain’t that a true story, I thought.

-I settled back into my seat as the weighty words continued to fall upon those who’d been standing behind me.
-The rhythm of the phrase filled the old sanctuary with a sobering and holy echo.
+I settled back into my seat as the weighty words fell like a rhythmic echo upon those who’d been standing behind me.

-You know, how a shovelful of earth will slap the top of a casket.
+You know, how a shovelful of earth slaps the top of a casket.